Campeonato Brasileiro Série A: Early competitions and attempts to create a national championship (before 1959)

 Anglo-Brazilian Charles Miller introduced Brazil to football association rules to Brazil in 1894 upon his return from England, where he attended college and discovered the sport, and it soon became popular in the country.
 In 1902, Miller helped to organize the Liga Paulista de Foot-Ball, currently the Campeonato Paulista, Brazil's first football league and oldest-running competition in the country.
 This league only consists of teams based in the state of São Paulo.
-Due the size of Brazil, economic and geographical challenges, and lack of transport infrastructure, the creation of a fully national league or championship was almost impossible.
+Due to the size of Brazil, economic and geographical challenges, and lack of transport infrastructure, the creation of a fully national league or championship was almost impossible.
 Instead, the rest of Brazil followed São Paulo's example and founded state football leagues for each of the Brazilian states and the then Federal District, Rio de Janeiro, whose state championship started in 1906.
 The state leagues remained the main and most prestigious championships for decades, and were therefore considered the equivalent of national leagues in other countries.